kashodiya/my-open-webui/README.md

 ### SSH into EC2 (easy way)
 - Run scripts\start-dev.bat
-- Use this shortcut (read - ssh to ec2):
+- Use this shortcut from the Launcher (read - ssh to ec2): sshe
-sshe

 ### SSH into EC2 (hard way)
 - Find Elastic IP address from terraform\set-tf-output-2-env-var.bat file.
-- SSH into ec2 using shortcut from launcher OR,
+- SSH into the EC2 using shortcut from launcher OR,
 - SSH into the EC2 server using this command:
 ```bat
 set PROJECT_DIR=path/to/your/project/folder